-Weight Lifting Super-Charges Your Metabolism
+Resistance Training Super-Charges Your Metabolism

-Compound weight lifting exercises such bench presses, deadlifts, power cleans, and barbell squats use a massive amount of muscles to accomplish.
+Compound weight lifting exercises such as bench presses, deadlifts, power cleans, and barbell squats use a massive amount of muscles to accomplish.
 Compound exercises are also referred to as full-body workouts because they require assistance from your core, back, legs, and sometimes even your chest and shoulders.

 Naturally, when you use more muscles, you will expend more energy and burn more calories.
 Compound workouts also help boost your metabolism and burn fat for several hours after your workout is over.

-Weight Lifting Increases Your Overall Strength
+Resistance Increases Your Overall Strength

-While cardio workouts are definitely beneficial and bodyweight exercise is great for toning your muscle, no workout is better for building strength than heavy weight training.
+While cardio workouts are definitely beneficial and bodyweight exercise is great for toning your muscles, no workout is better for building strength than heavy weight training.
 Have you ever been in the gym performing a workout, and while the weight doesn’t feel overly heavy, you feel pain in your joints?
 This is caused because your muscles may be able to handle the weight you’re lifting, but your tendons aren’t quite at the same level of strength as your muscles are.
-It is important to take a holistic view of your bodies strength and not focus only on muscle growth.
+It is important to take a holistic view of your body’s strength and not focus only on muscle growth.

 Strength is influenced by 3 things: muscle mass, tendon strength, and bone density.
 If you want to be strong you need to have all 3 of these working in conjunction.
 If you have big muscles but haven’t been focusing on tendon strength, you are far more likely to experience an injury.